UK authorizes use of J&J vaccine as virus cases edge up

 The regulator said the vaccine developed by J&J subsidiary Janssen has been shown to be 67% effective overall in preventing COVID-19 infection and 85% effective in preventing severe disease or hospitalization.
 It can be be stored at refrigerator temperatures of 2 to 8 degrees Celsius (36 to 47 F), which the regulator said makes it “ideal for distribution to care homes and other locations.”

-The U.K. has rapidly rolled out vaccines since December.
+The British government has amended its order from last year of 30 million J&J doses to 20 million.

+“As Janssen is a single-dose vaccine, it will play an important role in the months to come as we redouble our efforts to encourage everyone to get their jabs and potentially begin a booster program later this year,” Health Secretary Matt Hancock said.

 Nearly 58% of the population has received at least one dose and around 35% has gotten two shots.
+The U.K. is aiming to have offered a jab to all adults by the end of July.

 The U.K. has seen a modest uptick in new cases in recent days as a result of the variant identified in India, which is considered to be more transmissible than the previously dominant strain of the virus.